 He’s received the Greensboro Review’s Robert Watson Poetry Prize, McKnight/ARAC Career Development Grants, an Artist Initiative Grant from the Minnesota State Arts Board, a Walter E. Dakin Fellowship in Poetry from the Sewanee Writers' Conference and has been a finalist or nominee for numerous other honors, including the Pushcart Prize.

-Ryan is associate professor of English and member of the Honors faculty at the College of St. Scholastica in Duluth, MN.
+Ryan is a member of the Honors faculty and professor of English at the College of St. Scholastica in Duluth, MN.